khyamay/javascript/javascript.md

 #### JavaScript Object Reference
-In JavaScript objects are always passed by copy-reference (also called call by sharing) i.e copy of the reference of object will be passed not the object itself which means that any changes made to the object will be visible after the function is done executing.
+In JavaScript objects are always passed by copy-reference (also called call-by-sharing) i.e copy of the reference of object will be passed not the object itself which means that any changes made to the object will be visible after the function is done executing.
 ```
 var obj = { a: "hello" };
 function modify(o){